navkar/FreshTodo/README.md

-## Xamarin App with navigation drawer menu using FreshMVVM libary
+## Xamarin App with navigation drawer menu using FreshMVVM library

 This app uses the following NUGETS